-The recent death of a Contra Costa County Jail intake nurse underscores the importance of continual vigilance of personal safety by correctional nurses.
+The death of a Contra Costa County Jail intake nurse underscores the importance of continual vigilance of personal safety by correctional nurses.
 The nursing profession, as a whole, is at a high risk for workplace violence and reports of patient violence in emergency rooms, mental health facilities and geriatric settings are on the rise.
-A survey by the Emergency Nurses Association found up to 13% of emergency nurses are victims of physical violence every week.
+A survey by the Emergency Nurses Association found up to 11% of emergency nurses are victims of physical violence annually.
 There is currently no available data on the number of nurse injuries due to patient violence in corrections (anyone interested in doing a study?).

 Beginning in November, nurse assault has been elevated to felony level, subject to maximum sentencing of 7 years, in New York State.
 NY RNs and LPNs join police officers, firefighters and emergency responders in becoming a protected group.
 It is hoped that this law will decrease violence against nurses.
 I’ll be watching for impact.
 However, it seems unlikely that an increased legal penalty will deter the corrections patient population from acting out…but I will try to remain hopeful.

 In some ways, correctional nurses have advantages in preventing violent patient attack.
 Custody officers are usually accessible and there is an increased awareness of potential harm.
 However, like all professionals, we can get complacent over time when interacting with a familiar group of patients.
 Take this opportunity to reduce your risk of workplace violence by following these tips: